hsemple/QGIS_Tutorials/source/map_projections.rst

-**View the World in Geographic Coordinates or Plate-Carrée Projection)**
+**View the World in Geographic Coordinates or Plate-Carrée Projection**

 1. Open QGIS from the Start menu and create a new empty map document.

-2. Click on Layer | Add Layer | Add Vector Layer and browse to the data folder.
+2. Click on Layer | Add Layer | Add Vector Layer and browse to the downloaded data folder.

 3. Open the world subdirectory,.
 Select ESRI shapefiles as the file type to display, and load the .shp files into QGIS.